Finding the perfect ergonomic keyboard for you

 - Introduce staggered key columns so that fingers move as their natural motion dictates.

-- Reprogram your keys to create a custom keyboard layout and special keys.
+- Optionally: Reprogram your keys to create a custom keyboard layout and special keys.

 - Optionally: Reduce the number of keys, so that you barely move your fingers while typing.